Bootstrap Diagnostic Tests

-Violation of the assumptions underlying classical (Gaussian) limit theory frequently leads to unreliable statistical inference.
-This paper shows the novel result that the bootstrap can detect such violation by means of simple and powerful tests which (a) induce no pre-testing bias, (b) can be performed using the same critical values in a broad range of applications, and (c) are consistent against deviations from asymptotic normality.
-By focusing on the discrepancy between the conditional distribution of a bootstrap statistic and the (limiting) Gaussian distribution which obtains under valid specification, we show how to assess whether this discrepancy is large enough to indicate specification invalidity.
-The method, which is computationally straightforward, only requires to measure the discrepancy between the bootstrap and the Gaussian distributions based on a sample of i.i.d. draws of the bootstrap statistic.
+Violation of the assumptions underlying classical (Gaussian) limit theory often yields unreliable statistical inference.
+This paper shows that the bootstrap can detect such violations by delivering simple and powerful diagnostic tests that (a) induce no pre-testing bias, (b) use the same critical values across applications, and (c) are consistent against deviations from asymptotic normality.
+The tests compare the conditional distribution of a bootstrap statistic with the Gaussian limit implied by valid specification and assess whether the resulting discrepancy is large enough to indicate failure of the asymptotic Gaussian approximation.
+The method is computationally straightforward and only requires a sample of i.i.d. draws of the bootstrap statistic.
 We derive sufficient conditions for the randomness in the data to mix with the randomness in the bootstrap repetitions in a way such that (a), (b) and (c) above hold.
-To demonstrate the practical relevance and broad applicability of our diagnostic procedure, we discuss five scenarios where the asymptotic Gaussian approximation may fail: (i) weak instruments in instrumental variable regression; (ii) non-stationarity in autoregressive time series; (iii) parameters near or at the boundary of the parameter space; (iv) infinite variance innovations in a location model for i.i.d. data; (v) invalidity of the delta method due to (near-)rank deficiency in the implied Jacobian matrix.
+We demonstrate the practical relevance and broad applicability of bootstrap diagnostics by considering several scenarios where the asymptotic Gaussian approximation may fail, including weak instruments, non-stationarity, parameters on the boundary of the parameter space, infinite variance data and singular Jacobian in applications of the delta method.
 An illustration drawn from the empirical macroeconomic literature concludes.